Fire chief: Appointment

 A fire chief is usually appointed by the authority who oversees the running of the fire department, such as the mayor for a municipal fire department.

 It varies among countries as to whether it is the norm or not for fire chiefs to be former frontline firefighters.
 This is the case in the United States.
 It is also the norm in the United Kingdom, though in recent years there have been exceptions.
 By contrast, in France, fire officers and frontline firefighters are recruited separately in a similar way to the military.

 Duties and functions

 A fire chief's role varies considerably depending on the size of the department.
-Some countries have a single national fire service, such as Israel and New Zealand.
+Some countries have a single national fire service, such as Israel, New Zealand, and the Philippines.
 Conversely, some countries, like the United States and Germany, have autonomous fire departments even in small towns.
 Others organize their fire services based on subdivisions such as regions, counties, provinces or sub-national states.

 The larger the fire department, the more ranks will exist in between the chief and regular firefighters, such as assistants or deputy chiefs.
 The chief of a small volunteer fire department is likely to be the main incident commander for the majority of their call-outs and is nearly always a volunteer as well.
 However, the chief of a large fire department is employed in a mostly administrative role, and will only be called out to the largest incidents.